lsefiane/design-patterns-sample/java-design-patterns-structural-sample/README.md

 <h3> When to Use It ? </h3>

 - You want to add additional responsibilities to an object dynamically.
-- You want more flexibility than subclassing
+- You want more flexibility than subclassing.

+## Facade Pattern

+- Serves as a front-facing interface masking more complex underlying or structural code.

+<h3> When to Use It ? </h3>

+- You want to encapsulate a complex subsystem behind a simple interface.
+- You want to make a complex code easier to use, understand and test.
+- You want to promote loose coupling